 - Secretive behavior

 Although these symptoms are no guarantee of a drug problem, they should not be taken lightly.
-Whether they are part of a drug addiction or a mood disorder, proper treatment is necessary to ensure a proper diagnosis and recovery.
+Whether they are part of drug addiction or a mood disorder, proper treatment is necessary to ensure a proper diagnosis and recovery.

 When does drug addiction occur?

 Drug addiction occurs when a person becomes so dependent upon the drug that he or she needs the substance to function normally.
-Drug addiction starts off as drug abuse and progresses to the point where a person becomes unable to stop using the drug even despite experiencing negative consequences.
+Drug addiction starts as drug abuse and progresses to the point where a person becomes unable to stop using the drug even despite experiencing negative consequences.

 Treatment for Those with a Dual Diagnosis

 Because those who have a dual diagnosis suffer from more than one condition, each illness must be treated independently.
 Mood disorders can be treated with medications, counseling, and self-help therapies.
 Drug addiction usually involves a period of detoxification, followed by intensive counseling, group therapies, and other therapies.

 Due to the complicated nature of dual diagnosis conditions, an inpatient facility is always the best option.
 Unlike outpatient counseling, patients are monitored and supervised carefully, lowering the instance of relapse.
 They are also given a combination of medical as well as psychological therapies to ensure they have the proper balance.
 Patients are also fully monitored during detox, which can be a dangerous period for those coming off highly addictive and potentially lethal drugs.

 - Frances, R. J., & Miller, S.I.
 1998.
 Clinical Textbook of Addictive Disorders, Second Edition.
 New York, NY: The Guilford Press.